 UBC Bookstore expansion 2013

 Open for business as usual - Vancouver campus

-The UBC Bookstore on the Vancouver campus will start an expansion to accommodate a convenience store, study areas on a mezzanine level, an enlarged cafe, and an expanded clothing and giftware section.
+The UBC Bookstore on the Vancouver campus has started an expansion to accommodate a convenience store, study areas on a mezzanine level, an enlarged cafe, and an expanded clothing and giftware section.
 Books, technology, stationery and all our other products and services will remain an important part of our business.

-When: Construction will start at the end of February, 2013 to complete by fall 2013.
+When: Construction will start at the end of February, 2013 to complete by the end of 2013.
 The main entrance will be closed off from March 2013, but an alternative entrance will always be accessible on East Mall.
 Parking will not be affected.

 Why: The expansion to bring us to street level and enable us to provide more products and services to our customers.